hojongs/pbkit-go/README.md

   - pbkit/interface-lol-champion-server@be26d9a
 EOF

-pollapo-go i
+pollapo-go i # pollapo-go install --config pollapo.yml --out-dir .pollapo
-# You can see installed dependencies ./.pollapo/
 ```

+Now, you can see the installed dependencies .pollapo/

 ### Commands